 The purpose of these incentives is to support employers to build capacity and capability following the disruption of Covid-19, while creating high quality opportunities for individuals and equipping them with skills that are in demand.
-We’ve put together a set of FAQs to explain how the apprenticeship incentives will work and how your business can benefit from them.
+We’ve put together a set of FAQs to explain how the apprenticeship incentives work and how your business can benefit from them.

-1. Who can access the new government incentive payments?
+1. Who can access the Government incentive payments?

 2. What payments am I entitled to?

 3. What are the eligibility criteria?

 The eligibility criteria for these payments are as follows:

 - The apprentice must be a new employee to the business